 |Some small colourful mushrooms may be waxy cap relatives, especially if they're on wood.
 Pseudoomphalina and other omphalinoid mushrooms can also be large enough to be confused with Clitocybe.|

 Catathelasma - Very large mushrooms (up to 40cm!) with decurrent gills separated from Clitocybe by their double partial veil.
 Farinaceous.
 They are also mycorrhizal.
 Amyloid spores (darkening in iodine).
-It is difficult to tell these two apart, and perhaps our local species is neither of the below but something new.
+It is difficult to tell these two apart, and our local species is probably neither of the below but something new.

 Cleistocybe - the only other genus with a partial veil, not nearly as large.